-\textbf{Implementation Details.} We select the hyper-parameters of our model via grid search according to the metrics on the validation set.
-For teacher models, we pre-train different teachers with the embedding dimension among $\{64, 128, 256, 512\}$.
-According to the theoretical analysis, we set the embedding dimension to 64 in the main experiments.
-We select the learning rate among $\{0.0005, 0.001, 0.005\}$ and the number of negative samples among $\{8, 50, 255\}$.
-For the MulDE framework, we empirically select the Junior embedding dimension among $\{8, 16, 32, 64\}$, the length $K$ of prediction sequences among $\{100, 300, 500\}$, the learning rate among $\{0.0005, 0.001, 0.005\}$, and the balance hyper-parameter $\alpha$ among $\{ 0.01, 0.1, 0.5\}$.
-All experiments are performed on Intel Core i7-7700K CPU @ 4.20GHz and NVIDIA GeForce GTX1080 Ti GPU, and implemented in Python using PyTorch framework.
+We select the hyper-parameters of our model via grid search according to the metrics on the validation set.
+For the teacher models, we pre-train different teachers with the embedding dimensions among $\{64, 128, 256, 512\}$.
+According to the preliminary analysis, we set the embedding dimensions as 64 in the main experiments.
+We select the learning rate among $\{0.0005, 0.001, 0.005\}$, and the number of negative samples among $\{8, 50, 255\}$.